offthedial/site/src/pages/idtga/rules.md

 # It's Dangerous to go Alone Rules
 ## Format
 Complete teams will consist of 4-5 players.
+> If there are four teams or less, the format will alter to better suit the amount of players, however there still will be a prelimiary round followed by a top cut round.

 ### Preliminaries:
 - Swiss Pools